Student Health and Counseling Center

 - CAPS Subcommittee: The first speed friending event was held on December 11, 2024, at 4:00 PM at the RSU.
 Approximately 20 to 30 students attended, many of whom stayed through all activities, reported positive connections and engagement.
 The final speed friending event of the year took place on April 4, 2025, near the campus free speech area.
 The event was successful and drew over 100 students.
 It reinforced the Subcommittee’s commitment to student well-being, inclusion, and connection.

 - Medical Subcommittee: Partially met.
-While not able to enact a specific intervention, the committee was able to review the Student Accident Injuries Reports provided by the Environmental Health & Safety (EHS) Department.
-During this time, the Subcommittee was notified that the Occupational Health & Safety Committee (OHSWC) would take on the task of submitting feedback and suggestions to the CSU Administration concerning scooter safety.
-The Subcommittee was given the opportunity to add feedback and suggestions to the OHSWC report and is awaiting the OHSWC review to see if SHAC can play a role in helping with those efforts.
+Although unable to implement a specific intervention, the committee reviewed the Student Accident Injury Reports provided by the Environmental Health & Safety (EHS) Department.
+During this time, the Subcommittee was notified that the Occupational Health & Safety Committee (OHSWC) would submit feedback and suggestions to the CSU Administration regarding scooter safety.
+The Subcommittee was given the opportunity to add feedback and suggestions to the OHSWC report and is awaiting the OHSWC review to determine whether SHAC can play a role in those efforts.

 - Wellness Subcommittee: Revamped Wellness in the Classroom (added student testimonials, examples of how to implement wellness practices, etc.) The Subcommittee plans to launch Wellness in the Classroom in Fall 2025.
-In addition, possible collaborations have been planned with the Rec Center for the Outdoor Fitness Court by them possibly offering a weekly class for Fall 2025.
+In addition, collaborations with the Rec Center for the Outdoor Fitness Court are planned, potentially offering a weekly class in Fall 2025.
 A kickoff event at the beginning of Fall 2025 is also being planned.
-It was also determined that Dr. Gilbert will be meeting with the graduate students who teach the KAC21 (Strength/Conditioning course) to encourage them to use the fitness center throughout Fall 2025.
+It was also determined that Dr. Gilbert will meet with the graduate students who teach KAC21 (Strength/Conditioning) to encourage them to use the fitness center throughout Fall 2025.

 Goals for 2025 - 2026

-Below please find goals submitted by each Subcommittee Chair at the end of this academic
+Below, please find the goals submitted by each Subcommittee Chair at the end of this

-year.
-During May 2025 interviews for the new and continuing SHAC student leaders,
+academic year.
+During May 2025, interviews for the new and continuing SHAC student

-each applicant will be asked for project or priorities to focus on in the upcoming
+leaders will include a request for a project or priorities to focus on in the upcoming

 year.
 This feedback will be integrated into the first SHAC meeting of the fall 2025